publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stVI/ptB/ch311/schIII/m__us_usc_t49_s31144.md

             (B)  __Set aside__  __.—__

-            The Secretary shall set aside from amounts made available by section 31104(a) up to $32,000,000 per fiscal year and up to $4,459,016 for the period beginning on October 1, 2015, and ending on November 20, 2015, for audits of new entrant motor carriers conducted pursuant to this paragraph.
+            The Secretary shall set aside from amounts made available by section 31104(a) up to $32,000,000 per fiscal year and up to $5,683,060 for the period beginning on October 1, 2015, and ending on December 4, 2015, for audits of new entrant motor carriers conducted pursuant to this paragraph.

             (C)  __Determination__  __.—__